• Open Access

 Eibl RH, Moy VT.
 Atomic Force Microscopy Measurements of Protein-Ligand Interactions on Living Cells.
 In: Ulrich Nienhaus G, editor.
 Protein-Ligand interactions: methods and applications.
 Totowa, NJ: Humana Press; 2005. pp. 43949.
 [DOI] [PubMed]

 Eibl RH.
 First measurement of physiologic VLA-4 activation by SDF-1 at the single-molecule level on a living cell.
-In: Hinterdorfer P, Schütz G, Pohl P, editors.
+In: Hinterdorfer P, Schütz G, Pohl P, editor.
 Proceedings of the VIII Linz winter workshop: advances in single molecule research for biology and nanoscience.
 Linz: Trauner; 2006. pp. 403.

 Eibl RH.
 Cell Adhesion Receptors Studied by AFM-Based Single-Molecule Force Spectroscopy.
 In: Bhushan B, editor.
 Scanning probe microscopy in nanoscience and nanotechnology 2.
 Berlin, Heidelberg: Springer; 2011. pp. 197215.
 [DOI]